+As an application of Theorem \ref{thm1}, we prove a result about the twisted Alexander polynomials associated to metabelian representations.
+This result was first shown by C. Herald, P. Kirk and C. Livingston in \cite{HKL08} using completely different methods.
+Our approach is elementary and quite natural, and it is explained in Section \ref{section:twialex}, where we apply it to give an answer to a question raised by Hirasawa and Murasugi in \cite{HM09}.

 {\bf Acknowledgments. \ } The authors would like to thank Steven Boyer, Christopher Herald, Michael Heusener, Paul Kirk, Charles Livingston, Andrew Nicas and Adam Sikora for generously sharing their knowledge, wisdom, and insight.
-We are especially grateful to Michael Heusener for bringing the results of \cite{AHJ07} to our attention.
 We would also like to thank Fumikazu Nagasato and Yoshikazu Yamaguchi for communicating the results of their paper to us.